 5 Apps to Fulfill Your New Year’s Resolutions and Stay on Track

 The start of the new year makes you look at your life and try to make a few changes.
-Such new year’s resolutions are notoriously hard to keep, so let these apps motivate you and keep you on track.
+Such New Year’s resolutions are notoriously hard to keep, and while there are plenty of tips to help you achieve your New Year’s resolutions, you might benefit from apps that motivate you and keep you on track.

 Some of these apps will help you figure out what your goals and resolutions should be, guiding you to find what matters and where you’re faltering.
 Others will ensure you are focussed on following through with the steps you want to take.

 This Next Year [Broken URL Removed] (Web): Figure Out Resolutions By Writing to Yourself

 If you haven’t figured out what resolutions to set, or if you want to do a self-assessment, then go to This Next Year.
 Through a series of questions, you will find goals for each aspect of your life.

 The website asks you how you feel about your career, personal interests, relationships, and health, as well as dreams and moonshot goals.
 In each, you will have to rate how you see yourself right now and write actionable steps to improve or maintain things.
 For some guidance, have a look at the common habits of successful people .

 All of this is turned into a letter, which will be sent to you at the end of the year.
 That way, you can compare what you wanted to do with what you actually did.
 More importantly, the process of just writing this out clarifies your targets.